BAC Meet Duties Sign Up

 Two to three times per year BAC will host a swim meet.
 This is a great opportunity for your family to become involved in your swimmer's team and provides great opportunity to connect with other swim families and share the experience of swim.
 The BAC Swim Meet Contract requests all families to provide workers to our hosted swim meets for a number of sessions as designated by the Board of Directors.
 It is a huge commitment to successfully host a meet and we appreciate every family’s assistance to make it happen.

 Why do we host meets?
 Besides providing a venue where our kids can compete, swim meets provide critical revenue to the club which helps pay for the coaches’ salaries, pool rental and miscellaneous club expenses.
 Without the revenue generated by swim meets, your swim fees would increase significantly.
 Signing up for job opportunities in the hosted swim meets will be provided prior to each meet.

 Click on the SignUpGenius Logo to sign up for our hosted swim duties when it becomes available.

-NEXT UPCOMING HOSTED SWIM MEET: BAC SAC Invitational Swim Meet in Shakopee @ WMS (two session meet; PARTICIPATING families requirement only)
+NEXT UPCOMING HOSTED SWIM MEET: 2021 Summer Welcome BAC Invitational Swim Meet in Bloomington @ BFAC (four session meet; all members required to work)